somaz94/terraform-infra-gcp/README.md

 - `somaz-service-project` : Infrastructure setup for the service project (dev, prod, and qa environments).
 - `somaz-host-project` : Infrastructure setup for the host project.
 - `somaz-bigquery-project` : Infrastructure setup for the bigquery project. (mongodb -> bigquery -> google sheet connection)
+- `somaz-ai-project` : Infrastructure setup for the ai project.
+(GPU Server)

 <br/><br/>